 Unlike many of the other cursed gems in this article, the story of the Delhi Purple Sapphire has somewhat more humble origins.
 The tale of woe that surrounds the gem was lost to history until a chance encounter took place.
 In the mid-70’s a curator at London’s Natural History Museum was inspecting a cabinet of minerals.
 Alongside the stone, they found a mysterious typewritten note, detailing the accursed fortune this gemstone wrought.

 According to this missive, the stone was plundered from an Indian temple dedicated to Indra during the Indian Mutiny of 1857.
 Indra is a Hindu deity that overseas both weather and war.
 Despite this, a cavalry officer, Colonel W. Ferris, looted this gem from Indra’s temple.
 Upon his return to England, Ferris met with terrible misfortune.
 First Ferris, then his son, both made several bad investments that nearly bankrupt their family.
 In addition, the health of both men failed.
-A family friend is also said to have taken their life while in possession of the jewel.
+A family friend is also said to have taken their lives while in possession of the jewel.

 ‘cast it into the sea’